dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/non-python.md

 sidebar_position: 60
 ---

-Dagster is written in Python, but that doesn't mean it's limited to running Python to materialize assets.
+Dagster is written in Python, but that doesn't mean it's that Python is the only language that can be used when materializing assets.
 With Pipes, you can run code in other languages and send information back forth with Dagster.
 This guide covers how to run JavaScript with Dagster using Pipes, however, the same principle will apply to other languages.

 <details>
 <summary>Prerequisites</summary>